What kinds of internships are there?

 When do internships typically start?

 The start time and lengths of internships will vary greatly depending on the company and the program you wish to participate in.
-If you would like to know more, please do not hesitate to contact us.

 I want to go on an internship as soon as possible.